Internet Governance Forum in 2023: process, issues, and actors

 In recent years, the IGF has engaged in more intensive and output oriented inter-sessional work, including best practice forums, outputs of dynamic coalitions, and a project on Policy Options for Connecting and Enabling the next billion.
 Below is an overview of the results of such work:

-For the first year, the new policy network format will kick off with the Policy Network on Environment and Digitalisation and a Policy Network on Meaningful Access.
+For the first year, the new policy network format kicked off with the Policy Network on Environment and Digitalisation and a Policy Network on Meaningful Access.

 IGF 2020